syedhassaanahmed/azure-kafka-spark-adls/README.md

 It takes ~20 minutes to deploy all resources.

 ## Limitations
+- It's not possible to specify Service Principal inside an ARM template
 - Kafka doesn't yet support ADLS as primary storage.
 - Kafka cluster cannot be reached from outside.
 - Once an HDInsight cluster is provisioned, only number of worker nodes can be scaled, not the size of VMs.